Izumi0XD/CYBER_SECURITY_NOTES/DAY_19/README.md

    </br>
    </br>
-### # ♦ 'cat' :
+### # ♦ `cat` :
-   ⇨  Description: The 'cat' command reads data from files and can be used to do privileged reads or disclose files outside a restricted file system.
+   ⇨  Description: The `cat` command reads data from files and can be used to do privileged reads or disclose files outside a restricted file system.
 If it has the SUID bit set, it can escalate privileges.
 </br>
 #### Command: